 How I make it

-Meanwhile, drain the soaked chickpeas and pick out any that appear damaged.
-Tip into a large saucepan and cover with plenty of water.
+Drain the soaked chickpeas picking out any that appear damaged.
+Tip them into a large saucepan and cover with plenty of water.
 Bring to the boil, partially cover and simmer for five minutes.
-Skim off the foam and then add the bicarbonate of soda and watch it go bonkers.
-This may seem a bit mad but it an important part of the process because it helps to soften the peas.
-Skim off the foam, partially cover again and simmer for between 30-40 minutes, skimming often, until the peas are soft.
-Drain the peas over a large bowl because you need to save around 250ml of the cooking liquor.
+Skim off the foam and then add the bicarbonate of soda and watch it go bonkers – this is an important part of the process because it helps to soften the chickpeas.
+Again, skim off any foam, partially cover and simmer for between 30-40 minutes until the they are soft.
+Drain over a large bowl to retain the cooking liquor.

-Immediately tip the peas in to a food processor with the cooking liquor, chopped beets and the garlic, and blitz until you achieve your preferred consistency, adding more liquid if you need to – I like mine quite coarse.
+When they’re ready, add the cooked chickpeas, 250ml of the cooking liquor and the garlic and blitz until you achieve your preferred consistency adding more liquid you need to.

-Add the remaining ingredients and blitz again.
-Taste, season and add more lemon juice if you like.
+Add the remaining ingredients (just the juice of two lemons to start with) and blitz again.
+Taste, season and add more lemon juice if you need to.